Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 UNC Tar Heels Men's Basketball History

 The University of North Carolina played its first men's basketball game in 1910 and achieved success early on, joining the Southern Conference upon its founding in 1921.
 In 1924, Norman Shepard coached UNC to an undefeated record in his only season at Chapel Hill.
-In 1953, UNC was among seven programs to splinter from the SoCon to form the Atlantic Coast Conference.
+In 1953, UNC was among seven programs to splinter from the SoCon to form the Atlantic Coast Conference (ACC).
 UNC won their first national championship under Frank McGuire in 1957, capping off an undefeated season with a triple-overtime upset over Wilt Chamberlain and Kansas.
-Dean Smith replaced McGuire in 1961, transforming North Carolina from an already successful program into a national power before retiring in 1997.
+Dean Smith replaced McGuire in 1961, transforming North Carolina from an already successful program into a national powerhouse before retiring in 1997.

 UNC Tar Heels Team Info